 Flexible spaces encourage spontaneous collaboration that rigid office layouts suppress.
 Whiteboard walls invite impromptu problem-solving.
 Café-style seating and breakout corners spark conversations between teams that might never interact in a traditional office with assigned departments on separate floors.

 Hybrid rituals thrive in flex environments.
 Weekly in-office collaboration days allow the whole team to gather for intensive working sessions.
-Team retrospectives can be held simultaneously in a physical conference room and a Kumospace war room for remote participants.
-All-hands meetings seamlessly blend physical and virtual attendance.
+Conference rooms are available on demand in flexible office spaces, supporting both in-person and hybrid meetings by providing private, adaptable areas for group discussions.

 This variety helps prevent siloed departments, which is critical for AI teams where research, engineering, product, and compliance must collaborate continuously.
 Informal seating areas, game zones, and shared kitchens create communal spaces where engineers, product managers, and founders mingle organically, building relationships that accelerate work and strengthen office culture.